Uber, Lyft, and others sign ‘shared mobility pledge’ to improve urban transportation options

 “Transportation is the key to whether you get a job or go to school or see your friends — transportation is really the gateway to opportunity,” Chase said.

-This isn’t the first time that shared transportation services have banded together to ensure their vision leads the discussion on urban mobility.
-In December, Uber, Grab, and Ola joined the International Association of Public Transport, an organization with around 1,400 members that aims to bring together key stakeholders from across the transportation spectrum.
+This isn’t the first time shared transportation service providers have banded together to ensure their vision leads the discussion on urban mobility.
+In December, Uber, Grab, and Ola joined the International Association of Public Transport, an organization with around 1,400 members that aims to unite key stakeholders from across the transportation spectrum.

-The principles don’t set specific metrics for transportation companies to achieve in the coming years.
-But Chase says success will be judged on whether the U.S. and other countries start to shift away from personal car ownership and rely more on shared transportation modes — which she and other participants say is the best way to ensure that cities become more livable for all in the future.
+The principles don’t include specific metrics for transportation companies to hit in the coming years.
+But Chase says success will be evaluated based on whether the U.S. and other countries start to shift away from personal car ownership and rely more on shared transportation modes — which she and other participants say is the best way to ensure that cities become more livable for all in the future.

-“There’s an enormous inefficiency that we’ve built into personal cars,” Uber’s head of transportation policy Andrew Salzberg said on the call.
+“There’s an enormous inefficiency that we’ve built into personal cars,” Uber’s head of transportation policy, Andrew Salzberg, said on the call.
 “We also think there’s huge benefits to teaming up with companies in the space to reduce the need for people to own and operate their own personal vehicles.”

 It’s not difficult to foresee some of the principles clashing with each other.
-For example, the principle of “prioritizing people over vehicles” applies to putting people at the center of transportation planning.
-But the people who operate vehicles for a living — bus drivers, taxi drivers — are likely going to feel like vehicles are being prioritized over their livelihood when fully autonomous technology is available.
+For example, the principle of “prioritizing people over vehicles” refers to putting people at the center of transportation planning.
+But people who operate vehicles for a living — bus drivers, taxi drivers — are likely going to feel that vehicles are being prioritized over their livelihood when fully autonomous technology becomes available.

 Another principle that’s sure to ignite controversy is the support for fair user fees across all models, which would disrupt the way that many people get around today.

-“Right now, we let a person drive their personal car during peak times in cities like New York or Paris, taking up a huge amount of space, and making buses that are carrying 50 people much slower.
+“Right now, we let a person drive their personal car during peak times in cities like New York or Paris, taking up a huge amount of space and making buses that are carrying 50 people much slower.
 That is not a fair user fee across all modes,” said Chase.

-The release of these ‘shared mobility principles’ comes as social platforms — most notably Twitter, Facebook, and YouTube — have been criticized by some for not sufficiently preparing for the rise of bad actors on their platform.
-It’s clear that these transportation companies are attempting to get ahead of whatever backlash their technology might provoke.
+The release of these shared mobility principles comes as many social media giants — most notably Twitter, Facebook, and YouTube — are being criticized for not sufficiently anticipating and curtailing bad actors on their platforms.
+It’s clear that transportation companies are attempting to get ahead of whatever backlash their technology might provoke.